Unpack the charm and charisma of places where everybody might just know your name.

 The area is also great for diving and snorkeling, with beautiful coral reefs and abundant marine life.
 Local art galleries and seafood restaurants provide a taste of local culture and cuisine.

-Islamorada hosts various events and festivals focused on the arts and the environment, making it a vibrant community interested in preserving its natural and cultural heritage.
+Islamorada hosts various events and festivals focused on the arts and the natural surroundings, making it a vibrant community interested in preserving its natural and cultural heritage.

 Grand Marais is a picturesque town on Lake Superior, known for its arts community and outdoor activities.
 It serves as a gateway to the Boundary Waters Canoe Area Wilderness.